Tunica language: Inflection

 All proper nouns, unless their stems begin with /t/, must begin with the articular prefix.
 For instance, ta'wišmi'li "Red River" is ta'- + wi'š(i)mi'li "red water".

-The pronominal prefixes signify possession when they attached to a noun and preclude the need for articular prefixes with the same stem.
+The pronominal prefixes signify possession when they are attached to a noun and preclude the need for articular prefixes with the same stem.
 Some stems, called inalienably-possessed noun stems, cannot be used without a pronominal prefix.
 They include those of kinship, body parts, and miscellaneous terms.
 Kinship terms are those such as -e'si "father" or -gači "mother."
 Body part terms are those such as -e'sini "head" or -e'neri "horns."
 Finally, miscellaneous terms can be nouns like -e'htiwa'hkuni "breechcloth" or -e'tisa "name."

 Gender-number suffixes can be used only in the definitive case of the determinative category so whenever one is used, there must also be a determining prefix attached to the stem.
 Below is a table showing the gender-number suffixes: